An emerging ratings industry is helping buyers assess the climate risks of new homes

 In the auto market, rating systems like Carfax help level the playing field; in the real estate industry, climate concerns are creating an opportunity for a nascent industry of climate risk screening modelers offering similar service for homebuyers.

-Like Standard & Poor’s but for climate risk
+Like Standard & Poor’s, but for climate risk

 Just as Moody’s and Standard & Poor’s rate private companies’ creditworthiness to help inform investor decisions, a growing set of firms seek to assess spatially refined climate risks, ranging from flooding to extreme heat and wildfire risk.
 These companies include Climate Check, First Street Foundation, Jupiter Intelligence, Moody’s ESG Solutions Group and RMS.